Federated Credential Management API

 2. Otherwise, decode responseBody into an image, and associate it with account if successful.
 This allows the user agent to use the decoded image in a dialog displaying account.

-4. If idTokenUrl is failure, return failure.
+2. If tokenUrl is failure, return failure.

-6. Let request be a new request as follows:
+4. Let request be a new request as follows:

 url